XOL10/Programacion_Distribuida/Rest-server/README.md

 # Project Name

-This is a Rest-server that si connnected with sqlite3.
+This is a Rest-server that is connnected with sqlite3.
 This was done by Juan Pablo Cabellos Aguilar.

 ## Installation
 In order to build the project, you will need to assemble the dependencies and then package the project into a jar: